-- Check in daily with the assignment editor in the Video and Audio workshops.
-Determine what those reporters are doing and bring forward suggestions for collaboration or repurposing
+- Check in daily with a producer or designate in the Video workshop and a couple of times a week with the Audio workshop.
+Determine what those reporters are doing and bring forward suggestions for collaboration or repurposing.

-- Check the firstname.lastname@example.org email account every day for news releases.
+- Check the email@example.com email account at least twice every day for news releases.
 Password is in the passwords page (log in to view)

 - Check the news releases for Halifax Regional Municipality and the Nova Scotia government